 1) Prepare for the cold

 This is winter in the Canadian Rockies, and as we already mentioned it can get really cold!
-Even if you already live somewhere that has cold winters, it pays to be prepared for your trip to Jasper.
+Even if you don't already live somewhere that has cold winters, it pays to be prepared for your trip to Jasper.
 Especially when traveling, most people end up spending a lot more time outdoors, so be sure to pack all of your best warm clothing and hand warmers!
 These small heat packets saved our cold hands when we were outside for extended periods of time.

 2) Stay Hydrated